Higher Gauge Theories Based on 3-groups: models, scalar and fermion matter fields

-Once that the topological $3BF$ action is in hand, we can turn to the construction of the constrained $3BF$ action, describing a realistic case of a scalar field coupled to gravity.
-In order to perform this construction, we have to define a specific $2$-crossed module which gives rise to the topological sector of the action, and then we have to impose a convenient simplicity constraint.
+Once the topological $3BF$ action is specified, we can proceed with the construction of the constrained $3BF$ action, describing a realistic case of a scalar field coupled to gravity.
+In order to perform this construction, we have to define a specific $2$-crossed module which gives rise to the topological sector of the action, and then we have to impose convenient simplicity constraints.

 We begin by defining a $2$-crossed module $(L\stackrel{\delta}{\to} H \stackrel{\partial}{\to}G\,, \rhd\,, \{\_\,,\_\})$, as follows.
 The groups are given as